 On July 27, 2018, the Company sold to Chardan (and its designees), for \$100, an option to purchase up to 240,000 units exercisable at \$11.50 per unit (or an aggregate exercise price of \$2,760,000), commencing on the consummation of the Business Combination.
 The unit purchase option may be exercised for cash or on a cashless basis, at the holder's option, and expires July 24, 2023.
 The units issuable upon exercise of the option are identical to those offered in the initial public offering.
 The Company accounted for the unit purchase option, inclusive of the receipt of \$100 cash payment, as an expense of the initial public offering resulting in a charge directly to shareholders' equity.
-The option and such units purchased pursuant to the option, as well as the ordinary shares underlying such units, the rights included in such units, the ordinary shares that are issuable for the rights included in such units, the warrants included in such units, and the shares underlying such warrants, have been deemed compensation by FINRA and are therefore subject to a 180day lock-up pursuant to Rule 5110(g) (1) of FINRA's Nasdaq Conduct Rules.
-Additionally, the option may not be sold, transferred, assigned, pledged or hypothecated for a one-year period (including the foregoing 180-day period) following the date of initial public offering except to any underwriter and selected dealer participating in the initial public offering and their bona fide officers or partners.
+The option and such units purchased pursuant to the option, as well as the ordinary shares underlying such units, the rights included in such units, the ordinary shares that are issuable for the rights included in such units, the warrants included in such units, and the shares underlying such warrants, have been deemed compensation by FINRA and are therefore subject to a 180day lock-up pursuant to Rule 5110(g) (1) of FINRA's Nasdaq Conduct Rules, Additionally, the option may not be sold, transferred, assigned, pledged or hypothecated for a one-year period (including the foregoing 180-day period) following the date of initial public offering except to any underwriter and selected dealer participating in the initial public offering and their bona fide officers or partners.
 The option grants to holders demand and "piggy back" rights for periods of five and seven years, respectively, from the effective date of the registration statement with respect to the registration under the Securities Act of 1933, as amended, of the securities directly and indirectly issuable upon exercise of the option.
 The Company will bear all fees and expenses attendant to registering the securities, other than underwriting commissions which will be paid for by the holders themselves.
 The exercise price and number of units issuable upon exercise of the option may be adjusted in certain circumstances including in the event of a stock dividend, or the Company's recapitalization, reorganization, merger or consolidation.
 However, the option will not be adjusted for issuances of ordinary shares at a price below its exercise price.
-As of March 31, 2022, an option exercisable by Chardan for 120,000 units is outstanding.
+As of March 31, 2023, an option exercisable by Chardan for 120,000 units is outstanding.

-NOTE 18 - EARNINGS PER SHARE
+NOTE 17 - EARNINGS PER SHARE

 The Company reports earnings per share in accordance with the provisions of the FASB's related accounting standard.
 This standard requires presentation of basic and diluted earnings per share in conjunction with the disclosure of the methodology used in computing such earnings per share.
 Basic earnings per share excludes dilution, but includes vested restricted stocks and is computed by dividing income available to shareholders by the weighted average common shares outstanding during the period.
 Diluted earnings per share takes into account the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised and converted into ordinary shares.
 On October 24, 2019, the Company completed a reverse merger with Zhongchai Holding.
 The recapitalization of the number of ordinary shares attributable to the purchase of Zhongchai Holding in connection with the Business Combination is reflected retroactively to December 31, 2017 and will be utilized for calculating earnings per share in all prior periods presented.
-Pursuant to the CIIX Termination Agreement and the SCCG Termination Agreement, 5,000 and 10,000 restricted ordinary shares, no par value, were issued to CIIX and SCCG on March 12, 2020 and March 13, 2020 respectively.